MaxWinterstein/toogoodtogo-ha-mqtt-bridge/README.md

   "tgtg": {
     "email": "me@example.ocm",
     "language": "en-US",
-    "every_n_minutes": 10
+    "polling_schedule": "*/10 * * * *"
   },
   "timezone": "Europe/Berlin",
   "locale": "en_us"
 }
 ```

-`every_n_minutes` sets the polling intervall.
-A value of e.g. 10 would fetch data every 10 minutes.
+`polling_schedule` sets the polling intervall in cron notation.
+For more Infomation have a look here: https://crontab.guru/

 `timezone` (optional) as TooGoodToGo provides its times as UTC we format it to local time.
 See [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for valid values.